ohtu2021-kvantti/QuantMark/documentation/testing_document.md

  ## What is not tested
  The UI-functionality is not tested, but during the development Google Lighthouse reports have been generated and changes have been made accordingly.
 Challenges with f.ex. bad layout have been "tested" in this way.

+ ## Writing tests
+ Name of the test function must start with 'test'.